All of your financial accounts need to have a beneficiary named on them.

 That includes paying bills, signing income tax returns, etc.

 There is a catch, however.

-The power of attorney automatically expires at the time of death of principal (the person who is being represented).
+The power of attorney automatically expires at the time of death of the principal (the person who is being represented).

-In terms of dealing with the assets of a deceased person, the attorney-in-fact (the person being granted the power of attorney powers) no longer has POA for the deceased individual.
+In terms of dealing with the assets of a deceased person, the attorney-in-fact (the person being granted the power of attorney powers) no longer has a POA for the deceased individual.

 Review Beneficiaries Periodically

 Obviously, having a primary beneficiary and a contingent beneficiary is smart.

 But it’s also important to make sure you review your financial accounts periodically to make sure the beneficiaries are still valid.

 Sometimes you may name your spouse or a family member that you no longer have a good relationship with as a beneficiary.

 In some cases, you simply want to make sure someone who needs the assets more will get them.